GrabzIt/grabzit/scraper/php/readme.txt

 Ensure your PHP application has read and write access to the "results" directory.

+To see how you can control your scrapes automatically call the index.php file in a browser.

 More documentation can be found at: http://grabz.it/scraper/api/php/